 Our board of directors has adopted a senior executive cash incentive bonus plan, or the executive bonus plan, which provides for cash bonus payments to eligible executives based upon the attainment of performance targets established by the compensation committee for each executive during the first quarter of the applicable fiscal year.
 The payment targets are related to individual performance measures or objectives (other than for our chief executive officer), which we refer to as individual performance goals, and corporate financial and operational measures or objectives, which we refer to as corporate performance goals.
+We believe this executive bonus plan provides incentive that motivates and rewards achievement of performance goals that directly correlates to enhancement of stockholder value, consistent with our compensation philosophy.

-Each executive officer who is selected to participate in the executive bonus plan has a target bonus opportunity set for each performance period.
+Each executive officer who is selected to participate in the executive bonus plan has a target award opportunity set for each performance period.
 Subject to the rights contained in any agreement between the executive officer and the company, an executive officer must be employed by the company on the bonus payment date to be eligible to receive a bonus payment.
-The executive bonus plan also permits the compensation committee to approve additional bonuses to executive officers in its sole discretion.
+The executive bonus plan also permits the compensation committee to approve additional bonuses to executive officers in its sole discretion, but the compensation committee did not approve any such additional bonuses in 2019.
 Each of our named executive officers is eligible to participate in the executive bonus plan.
-Beginning in 2018, our compensation committee determined to formally cap annual cash incentive program payouts in any given year at 150% of the target payout level.
+O ur compensation committee caps annual cash incentive program payouts in any given year at 150% of the target payout level.

-Below is the list of the company's 2018 corporate performance goals and relative weighting assigned to each goal, which were approved by our board of directors and considered by our executive leadership team and compensation committee in their respective assessment of the company's achievement of corporate performance goals for 2018:
+Below is the list of the company's 2019 corporate performance goals and relative weighting assigned to each goal, which were approved by our board of directors and considered by our executive leadership team and compensation committee in their respective assessment of the company's achievement of corporate performance goals for 2019: